folkehelseinstituttet/Fhi.Smittestopp.Verification/README.md

 Run the following command from the `Fhi.Smittestopp.Verification.Server` folder to use your own client.

-`dotnet user-secrets set "idporten:clientId" "<your-client-id>"`
+`dotnet user-secrets set "idPorten:clientId" "<your-client-id>"`

-`dotnet user-secrets set "idporten:clientSecret" "<your-client-secret>"`
+`dotnet user-secrets set "idPorten:clientSecret" "<your-client-secret>"`

 ### Test client